-Best practices for handling Video API server rotations.
+Best practices for handling Video API server rotations and having clients automatically reconnect when they occur.

 Modern cloud auto-scaling makes it necessary to establish a minimum rotation time for services.
 Sessions lasting more than 8 hours might be disconnected, as they may reside in services that are scaling out or scaling in.